-It makes chicken taste good.
+Using salt and pepper and olive oil adds dimension and accentuates the natural flavor of chicken, and it simply makes the chicken taste good.
 Pinch salt with five fingers and sprinkle evenly about four times so that salt is part of every bite.

 If you have time, dry the spatchcocked chicken.
 Put it on the sheet pan loosely covered with wax paper in the refrigerator for a day or so after salting.
 Save the oil for later.
 If you have 30 spare minutes before dinner, remove the chicken from the fridge to take the chill off.

 High-heat roasting is perfect for a flat chicken.
-Ovens lose heat quickly, so when you check the temperature of the chicken, open the oven door, put the pan on the counter, close the door, and take the temp.
+Ovens lose heat quickly, so when you check the temperature of the chicken with a meat thermometer, open the oven door, put the pan on the counter, close the door, and take the temp.

-This is sort of tricky, so check the temperature after 35 minutes.
+Check the temperature after 35 minutes by using a meat thermometer.
 It may take a while longer to cook depending on the size and shape of your chicken and actual oven temperature.
 The USDA recommends cooking chicken to 165°F for safety, but the temperature will continue to rise when the chicken is out of the oven.
 For taste and juiciness, some chefs cook chicken to 155°F at the center of the breast.

-Because broth is easy and saves money.
-Save the spine and wing tips to make stock by simmering in 4 cups water with a cut up onion, sliced carrot, 2 stalks celery and a bay leaf for 1 to 4 hours.
+Broth is easy to make and saves you money.
+Save the spine and wing tips to make stock by simmering in four cups of water with a cut up onion, sliced carrot, two stalks of celery and a bay leaf for one-to-four hours.
 Strain and freeze.

 The beauty of a basic recipe is that it begs to be customized.
 Substitute butter for oil.
 Rub grated garlic, fresh thyme leaves, chopped oregano, paprika or cumin powder to the skin.
 Roast on a bed of lemon slices or sprinkle with chopped rosemary or sage.
 Brush with barbecue sauce halfway through the cooking, or keep the ingredients as is and grill on a banked fire, adjusting the time to your grill’s heat, and only flipping for a few supervised crispiness minutes.